Lake June in Winter, Florida, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake June in Winter cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lake June in Winter, often referred to simply as Lake June, is a 3,504 acre freshwater lake in the Lake Placid area of south-central Florida.
 Formerly known as Lake Stearns, the multi-recreational lake is the second largest in Highlands County, Florida.